How to Fix a Burned/Commercial DVD that Skips and Freezes While Playing

 I've made a few home movies, and burned them on to DVDs.
 When I play them on a regular DVD player (Sony), the movie skips/freezes from time to time.

 So, which should be blamed for the skipping and freezing issue?
-The DVD disc, the DVD player, the DVD drive or something else?
+The corrupted/improper DVD disc, the DVD player or DVD drive not reading discs, DVD region code or something else?
 We will help you figure out the reasons for the problem and also solutions in the following part.

 If you play your DVD on a vibrating surface or while shaking the player vigorously, you may find the picture freezes or skips.
 But putting DVD player on a solid vibration free surface can completely avoid freezing and skipping?
 No, that kind of issue sometimes also happens.